GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Wolkhenar
 Draconic winged serpents with one claw.
 Most of its scales have a milky white-silver sheen, but it is is speckled with blue and gold scales.
 They can identify each other by these patterns.
+Their eyes look like metallic orbs devoid of and iris or pupil.
 They live in clouds and come out during storms.
 They eat a combination of wood, metal, and meat- making them a menace to caravans and villages.
 Their biggest threat are korventennain, who will hunt them for sport if encountered.
 Plural is Wolkhenain.
 Their collective noun is a Nimbus.

 **Creature Type**: Wolkhenain are Drakomadiae.